WD-Scott/NBA-MVP-Prediction/README.md

   - Extracting Feature Names:

-    Extracts the feature names from the `ColumnTransformer` object.
-This step removes any prefixes such as "num__" or "cat__".
+    This step extracts the feature names from the `ColumnTransformer` object, removing any prefixes such as "num__" or "cat__."

   - Filter Method - SelectKBest: